 Yay, me too!
 I love ginger whiskey sours.
 And it’s almost as simple as making a traditional whiskey sour.
 When you make your simple syrup, you make a ginger simple syrup instead.

 For example you may add 1/2 cup water and 1/2 cup sugar into a saucepan, along with 1 inch ginger roughly chopped.
 Stir until sugar is dissolved and let it simmer for about 15 minutes.
-This to infuse the simple syrup with the ginger flavor.
-The longer it sits, the stronger the flavor.
+Let it cool to room temperature with the ginger still in it, this really infuses the simple syrup with delicious ginger.

 You can do this with any thinkable flavor, really.
 I’ve used rhubarb stalks, apricot and rosemary and so many other things.
 Ginger is also a classic, so I’m putting it here as an option for you.